oscarlab/sinter/README.md

 * An Accessible, Cross-Platform Remote Desktop Protocol

+**Warning: This is alpha software - it is released for testing and development purposes, but is not ready for end-user adoption.
+Use at your own risk!**

 ## What is Sinter?

 Sinter is an innovative platform for remote access that supports